HRIM120 Basic Food Preparation and Management

 - IV.
 Prerequisites

-- HRIM105 or permission of the Department of Business Studies, or
+- Permission of the Department of Business Studies or

 - V. Other Pertinent Information